 1. Enrollment will be allowed when the outstanding obligation is two hundred dollars ($200.00) or less for currently enrolled students.

-2. Diplomas, transcripts, certificates of credit, or grade reports will continue to be withheld until the student involved has satisfied all debts or obligations, or the debts or obligations meet the criteria established in T.C.A. § 49-9-108.
+2. Diplomas, transcripts, certificates of credit, or grade reports will continue to be withheld until the student involved has satisfied all debts or obligations of one hundred dollars ($100.00) or more, or the debts or obligations meet the criteria established in T.C.A. § 49-7-166.
 See Policy 646 Collection of Accounts Receivable.

 3. All outstanding debts and obligations must be fully satisfied by the 14th day purge of the semester in which enrollment with outstanding debt was allowed.

 D. An applicant shall possess an acceptable commitment when an application(s) for financial aid has been timely submitted with the reasonable probability of receiving such.

 All federal and state financial aid granted to a student shall be applied to pay maintenance fees or tuition, student dormitory or residence hall rental, board, and other assessed fees before any excess may be distributed to the student.